इलेक्ट्रॉनिकी और सूचना प्रौद्योगिकी मंत्रालय, भारत सरकार

 Identify the data sets that are required to meet the analytic needs

-Determine access to the relevant data sources (both within as well as outside the government)
+Determine access to the relevant data sources (both within and outside the government)

-In integrating departmental data silos and deliver an integrated analytics for an integrated policy formulation
+In integrating departmental data silos and delivering an integrated analytics for an integrated policy formulation

 Setup and processing of large data sets using Big data solutions